swotino/Example-Kubernetes/README.md

 We can create a private registry to store our images.
 To do this we can use Sonatype Nexus 3.

-Installed Nexus 3 (check 'registry/setup.sh' file for more details), you have to configure it in five steps:
+Installed Nexus 3 (check 'registry/setup.sh' file for more details), you have to configure it by the following steps:

 * A blob store: to store the image files
 * Hosted Repository: to store the images
 * Proxy Repository: to download the images from the public registry
 * Group Repository: to group the hosted and proxy repositories
 * Docker configuration: to enable the docker registry
+* Kubernetes configuration: to enable the kubernetes registry and change the yaml file

 ### Blob Store